MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 # Deployment guide for OneNote

 There are two versions of OneNote that you can deploy to users in your organization who have devices running Windows:
-- **OneNote**, which is part of the Office suite.
+- **OneNote**: the desktop version, which was previously named OneNote 2016.
-- **OneNote for Windows 10**, which is included on devices running Windows 10.
+- **OneNote for Windows 10**: the Microsoft Store app that's available only on Windows 10.

-While both versions are supported and can be installed on the same device, OneNote as a part of the Office suite is the recommended version for enterprise environments.
+While both versions are supported and can be installed on the same device, OneNote is the recommended version for enterprise environments.
 OneNote provides more features and allows you to customize user settings through Group Policy.

 > [!NOTE]
-> In Version 2003 and earlier of Microsoft 365 Apps, OneNote was named OneNote 2016.
+> If you're using Version 2003 or earlier of Microsoft 365 Apps, OneNote still appears as OneNote 2016.

 ## OneNote deployment guidance